 The estimates of property, plant and equipment over the forecast period are at fair value and take into account planned acquisitions, disposals, and the impact of depreciation, impairment and revaluations.
-New investments in assets are valued at the forecast purchase price and, where appropriate, recognised progressively over the estimated construction period.
+New investments in assets are valued at the forecast purchase price and where appropriate, recognised progressively over the estimated construction period.

 Right-of-use assets are based on the State's best estimate of the timing of renewals of lease arrangements and the impact of depreciation.
+Service concession assets are measured at estimated current replacement cost.